 he likes empty, dilapidated, gloomy and messy locations as much as excessively orderly and overly neat places.

 his work shows the beauty of landscapes that most people regard as boring and ugly.

 limited edition prints are for sale. reinier treur is available for commissions. for enquiries mail to: info[at]treur[dot]org

-a booklet containing a dozen of his photos is published by subjectively objective. it's available here.
+a booklet containing a dozen of his photos is published by subjectively objective. a few copies are still available here.

 selected publications & exhibitions